MariaPadilha32/p1.teacherana/README.md

 ### When I use the website:

-  - I want an website that I am able to navigate easily.
+  - I want a website that I am able to navigate easily.
   - I want the website to be visually appealing and make me feel confident about hiring the mentor.
   - I want to see how my own story and career goals connect with what is on the website.
   - I want to learn more about teacher Ana and easily find her social media.
   - I want to know the details about the different services I can choose from, based on what I need.
-  - I want to be able to send questions, comments or feedbacks.
+  - I want to be able to send questions, comments or feedback.

   ### Initial concept